 Having good search means you need to have a very good index.
-Indexing vast amounts of data means having to dig through all that data and create a search index from that.
-In case of private local searches (like Spotlight on OS X) this requires the own computer to work through all.
-In case of search engine it meant that the part of the Internet that needs to be indexed needs to be downloaded time and time again.
+Indexing vast amounts of data mean having to dig through all that data and create a search index from that.
+In case of private local searches (like Spotlight on OS X), this requires the own computer to work through all.
+In the case of the search engine, it meant that the part of the Internet that needs to be indexed needs to be downloaded time and time again.
 Bandwidth is still a limitation — but dealing with this has become a completely different problem today it is more a question of optimization and not so much a hard limit.

 2. Search speed

 IT systems that enable search (crawlers, indexing, storage, etc) have become much faster.
 An average Google search delivers a result page in less than a second — sometimes less than half a second.
 Searching and browsing through search results have become instantaneous.
 Also the local searches — like the search inside an E-Mail client — have become much faster recently due to the adoption of SSD as fast storage medium in consumer laptops and desktops.